 The “Technical” Solution: Practices, Tools, and Metrics

-The Cultural Solution: Narratives Targeted at Roles and aimed at Outcomes
+The Cultural Solution Part II: Designing and Targeting Narratives at Roles and Outcomes

-The cultural solution is required to give meaning to the solution, which is more important than ever because the pace of change of technology has produced a crisis of meaning with so many new solutions.
+The cultural solution is required to give meaning and produce mobilization to execute the technical approach and the culture change algorithm.
+This type of communication is more important than ever because the pace of change of technology has produced a crisis of meaning with so many new solutions.
 Years ago it was clear when a new typewriter came on the market, for instance when new electric models replaced old mechanical models, what it was used for and we could anticipate how to use it.
 By looking back to recordings of old television shows it is clear to see how show producers were trapped by their previous practices with radio produced television programs that were not much more than radio programs with moving pictures.
 Today, during the 4th Industrial Revolution, when the tools are significantly more disruptive than typewriters or television, the crisis of meaning is greater.

 Our cultural solution includes: